ebasso/sterling-b2b-samples/business-process/ftp-get-multiple-files/README.md

 # IBM Sterling File Gateway Scenarios

-Polling a file from a FTP Partner
+Polling  Multiple files from a FTP Partner

 In this scenario business needs to go out to a partner using FTP Server and poll for a file with specific name or extension.
 Once file is found it needs to be delivered internally.